knmac/.dotfiles/README.md

 ### 3.1.
 Installation

-Install NeoVim dependencies, this will install `nodejs` for you, too:
+Install NeoVim, also install `nodejs` for you:

 ```bash
 ./installation/install_nvim.sh